 External wall insulation, or EWI, is insulation that is installed on the exterior of the home.
 The process involves mechanically and adhesively fixing insulation to the external walls of the home combined with a render system to give the home a refreshed look.
 Insulated cladding systems may also be used, depending on each project’s individual needs.
 There are many different render systems available, so home owners can choose the colour and texture of the finished look.

 External wall insulation is installed on top of existing brick or block work, meaning no walls inside of the home need to be opened to accommodate the new insulation.
-However, installing external insulation can be a big job, averaging from seven to ten days from start to finish depending on the size of the home and the weather cooperating.
+However, installing external insulation can be a big job, averaging approximately ten to 14 days from start to finish depending on the size of the home and the weather cooperating.
 The difference in appearance, especially for an older home, can be dramatic once the works are complete.
-Be sure to check out the external insulation grants available to help reduce the cost.
+Similarly to CWI, external wall insulation needs to be installed by a certified and approved installer for each system.

-There are many types of materials available that can be used for external insulation, including expanded polystyrene, mineral wool and phenolic resin.
+There are many types of materials available that can be used for external insulation, including expanded polystyrene, and mineral wool.
 Boards can be fixed to the wall mechanically, adhesively or both.
 Using both types of fixings is a good idea and may prevent the external insulation from coming loose as time passes.
 Whichever material you choose, make sure it allows the wall to breath (a permeable material), or you could end up with moisture build-up in the home.

 Internal Wall Dry Lining